MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-jamfpro.md

 ## Offboard macOS devices using JAMF Pro

-1. Uninstall the application (if not using MDE)
-    1. See JAMF Pro Docs - Package Deployment - [JAMF Pro administrators guide](https://www.jamf.com/resources/product-documentation/jamf-pro-administrators-guide/)Jamf Pro Administrator's Guide
+1. If not using MDE, uninstall the application.
+See the Package Deployment section in the [JAMF Pro documentation](https://www.jamf.com/resources/product-documentation/jamf-pro-administrators-guide/).

-1. Restart the macOS device - some applications may lose printing functionality until they're restarted
+2. Restart the macOS device.
+Some applications may lose printing functionality until they're restarted.

 > [!IMPORTANT]
 > Offboarding causes the device to stop sending sensor data to the portal but data from the device, including reference to any alerts it has had will be retained for up to 6 months.